 within is a bounding box comparison.
 A bounding box is a rectangular area within which to search.
-It's composed of a bottom-left point & a top-right point, though provided you give two opposing corners in either order, Haystack will determine the right coordinates.
-It is faster but slighty sloppier than its counterpart.
+It's composed of a bottom-left point & a top-right point.
+It is faster but slightly sloppier than its counterpart.

 '''

 from haystack.query import SearchQuerySet

 from haystack.utils.geo import Point